 A nostalgic recipe

-This Sourdough Zucchini Bread is based on a recipe passed down to me by my boyfriend’s mom.
+This Sourdough Zucchini Bread recipe is based on one passed down to me by my boyfriend’s mom.
 She’s an avid gardener so she’s always had a huge crop of zucchinis every year.
 Long story short, she’s baked a ton of zucchini bread for us over the years and hers is one of the most delicious ones I’ve ever eaten.

 Some years ago, she was kind enough to share her recipe with me.
 It’s a simple straight-forward recipe that always produces a delicious, satisfying loaf and I knew I had to include it in my first cookbook, Sourdough Every Day.
 I adapted her recipe by including sourdough discard.
 The recipe I’m sharing here is a modified version, with a few changes that I think both simplify the process and result in a much better bread.